H125 Pilot in Command (Part 135)

 -

-Serve as Pilot in Command for Part 135 operations, prioritizing safe and efficient flight execution.
+Serve as Pilot in Command on Part 135 operations, ensuring safe and efficient flight execution.

 -

-Conduct comprehensive pre-flight planning, including weather analysis, route selection, fuel planning, and aircraft performance calculations.
+Conduct thorough pre-flight planning, including weather analysis, route selection, fuel planning, and aircraft performance calculations.

 -

-Execute pre-flight, in-flight, and post-flight duties in strict accordance with company SOPs and FAA regulations.
+Perform pre-flight, in-flight, and post-flight duties in accordance with company Standard Operating Procedures (SOPs) and FAA regulations.

 -

-Ensure continuous compliance with FAA Part 135 regulations, company policies, and operational specifications.
+Ensure strict compliance with FAA Part 135 regulations, company policies, and operational specifications.

 -

-Maintain accurate flight logs, reports, and necessary documentation.
+Maintain accurate flight logs, reports, and operational documentation.

 -

-Coordinate effectively with crew members, flight operations, maintenance teams, and passengers.
+Communicate effectively with crew members, flight operations, maintenance personnel, and passengers.

 -

-Maintain all required licenses and certificates in compliance with FAA, ICAO, and company standards.
+Maintain all required licenses and certificates in compliance with company, ICAO, and FAA requirements.

 -

-Monitor, document, and report aircraft discrepancies or maintenance requirements.
+Monitor and report any aircraft discrepancies or maintenance issues promptly.

 -

-Uphold the highest standards of professional discretion and customer service.
+Uphold the highest standards of customer service, professionalism, and discretion.

 Qualifications